spelexander/tiny-gis-java/README.md

 # tiny-gis-java
 A very small (almost) pure java geographic information system (GIS) library, for manipulating geographic data.

 Based on *geojson-jackson* by *opendatalab* (the only dependencies) for this project.

 If you only want to import and export GeoJson in Java please visit the geojson-jackson open datalab repo: https://github.com/opendatalab-de/geojson-jackson

+*WIP Disclaimer*: calculations may not be as accurate over very large distances as more comprehensive libraries.

-## What is does
+## What it does
 A range of simple manipulation for Geospatial data in Java requiring minimal install and minimal GIS understanding:

--Distance between two Longitude/latitude's (Points) -Get the bearing between Points
+- Distance between two Longitude/latitude's (Points)
+- Get the bearing between Points
--Calculate a Point given a bearing (e.g. 45 degrees - or NE) and a distance from another Point -Get the coordinate center of a group of Points/Features -Rotate Features/Polygons around a center point -Import from GeoJson
+- Calculate a Point given a bearing (e.g. 45 degrees - or NE) and a distance from another Point
+- Get the coordinate center of a group of Points/Features
+- Rotate Features/Polygons around a center point
+- Import from GeoJson
--Export to GeoJson
+- Export to GeoJson
--Calculate the intersection of Points/Features with one another -Project Points/Features onto a grid (useful for showing LngLat polygons in Swing) -Calculate best fit bearing to render on screen (useful for showing LngLat polygons in Swing)
+- Calculate the intersection of Points/Features with one another
+- Project Points/Features onto a grid (useful for showing LngLat polygons in Swing)
+- Calculate best fit bearing to render on screen (useful for showing LngLat polygons in Swing)

 ## Why
-It can be difficult to understand some of the larger and more comprehensive geo tooling java GIS libraries.
-Using them requires alot of unnecessary learning overhead, especially when you want to do simple manipulations of geospatial data.
+It can be difficult to understand some of the larger and more comprehensive geo tooling java libraries.
+Using them requires alot of learning overhead, especially when you want to do simple manipulations of geospatial data.
 This is because some of the larger Java libraries have a number sub components, lack modern documentation, require building from source and are not integrated with modern package management tools such as Maven or Gradle.

 ## Install